doombubbles/card-monkey/LATEST.md

-- Fixed for v32.0
+- Fixed displays for v33
-- New portraits